Is everyone welcome?

 We seek to welcome people of all races, ages, physical abilities, economic circumstances, sexual orientations and gender identities.

 What if I need assistance or accommodations to attend?

-Our facilities are accessible for those who are physically handicapped, limited in mobility, hearing impaired, or any other special need.
-We will be happy to provide assistance or accommodation to allow you to attend our Services.
-Please let us know how we can make your visit a successful one, either by emailing us through the CONTACT US tab on this web site or by talking with one of our members when you arrive at a Service.
+Our facilities are accessible for wheel-chair users, those with limited mobility or hearing impairment.
+Please let us know how we can make your visit successful, by emailing us through the CONTACT US [link] tab on this web site.

 If I visit, may I bring my children?

 We are back in person for Sunday Services.
 You are welcome to bring your children as we have children’s programming available.

 What is the religious background of OUUF members?

 A few of us have been UU’s our entire lives, many of us transitioned from other faiths and denominations.
 Some were unaffiliated.

 How do members describe themselves now?

 Some say they’re ‘spiritual but not religious.’
 Some say they’re theists, pagans, pantheists, agnostics, atheists, humanists, Buddhists, Christians, Jews, Hindus.
 Some say, ‘all the above.’
 We are all interested in exploring life’s larger questions in the context of beloved spiritual community grounded in our principles.